LennartHennigs/DIYStreamDeck/README.md

 - Actions can be...
   - keyboard shortcuts
   - open a folder (= a new page of key definitions)
-- There is a Mac script called `watchdog.py` to enable more functionalities..
+- There is a Mac script called `watchdog.py` to enable more functionalities...
   - Determine the active application, to load and show app-specific shortcuts
   - Launch a Mac application
   - Launch a plugin command
-- Plugins are included for ...
+- Plugins are included for...
-  - Audio playback
+  - Audio playback (to act as a sound board)
   - Spotify playback
   - Philips Hue control
 - All key definitions are defined in a JSON file, stored on the Pi Pico